Why You Need to Improve Your Data Center Access Policy

 Most data centers security standards require that customers designate a specific representative within the company who serves as their point of contact for access list issues.
 This person is authorized to add or remove people from lists and is sometimes needed to confirm access requests or other actions within the data center.
 By designating a representative, customers can ensure that their physical access policy is being actively managed and reviewed to ensure that they’re up-to-date.
 They can also authorize guests, such as potential clients or vendor partners, to visit the data center as needed.

 In addition to data center physical security standards, every facility follows strict logical security procedures laid out in their colocation contracts.
 The process usually involves a security check-in at the facility’s entrance.
 In order to enter the data center unescorted, a person must not only be on the customer-approved access list, but also possess the necessary credentials.
-In most cases, some form of two-factor authentication will be required, such as an ID badge and a biometric scan of some kind.
+In most cases, some form of multi-factor authentication will be required, such as an ID badge and a biometric scan of some kind.
 In any event, all visits will be documented by the data center’s security personnel, which allows both the facility and the customer to review who accessed their IT assets and when.